detky/PowerArray/README.md

 </tr>
 </table>

+To graphically explain how the function works, and how it could be used, i recommend you to take a look to the following basic examples

 ###Examples introduction
 The following examples assumes that the variable "people" is an array of objects.
 Each object represents a person and each person-object have some fields (id, name, lastname, age, address, etc.), and also a method called getChilds(), that returns another array of people.
 Let's say:
 <code><pre>